expectedparrot/edsl/docs/exceptions.rst

 .. code-block:: python

-    from edsl import Coop, notebook
+    from edsl import notebook

-    coop = Coop()

-    notebook = Notebook(path="path/to/your/notebook.ipynb")
+    n = Notebook(path="path/to/your/notebook.ipynb")

-    coop.create(notebook, description="Notebook with code that raises an exception", visibility="private")
+    n.push(description="Notebook with code that raises an exception", visibility="private")

-A notebook showing the above example question and exception message is available at the Coop: https://www.expectedparrot.com/content/f6a19c77-3f57-4900-b0c9-436058a2ad27

 Common exceptions